 Taking your motorhome to Europe can be an exciting way to explore the continent.
-And, with no foreseeable drop in the cost of living, other than keeping your fuel tank topped up, you can save money on flights, airport parking and other associated costs.
+And, with no foreseeable drop in the cost of living, other than keeping your fuel tank topped up, you could save money on flights, airport parking and other associated costs.
 But if you’ve never ventured across the water in your motorhome, you may feel a tad dubious.

 In this article, we highlight some of the things you need to know, and consider, before taking your motorhome to Europe.